KarimJedda/ss58-emoji/README.md

 5. Each 5-bit chunk is mapped to one of 32 emojis
 6. The resulting 13 emojis form a unique visual identifier for the address

-## Collision Probability

-The collision probability for this implementation is extremely low, approximately 5.42×10^-20%.
+Note: The collision probability is extremely low, but it's still possible to find a collision if you generate enough different emoji sequences.
+PRs / improvements welcome!

-This is because:
-- We use 64 bits from the SHA-256 hash (2^64 possible values)
-- The birthday paradox formula gives us a collision probability of 1 - (2^64 - 1)/2^64
-- This is effectively 1/2^64, which is a very small number

-In practical terms, you would need to generate approximately 2^32 (over 4 billion) different emoji sequences before having a 50% chance of finding a collision.

 ## Usage